nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 #### Route pattern

 Route pattern works on controller method and its parameter.
-This makes route annotation to be optional if controller is following any predefined or custom pattern.
+This makes route attribute to be optional if controller is following any predefined or custom pattern.
 Nishchay has few predefined route pattern which application can use.
 This patterns are listed below:

 1. Action
 2. Action method